spinnaker/governance/rfc/mentorship-rfc.md

 The goal of this program is to create a more visible and structured way for new contributers to get the feedback they need to contribute successfully.

-A secondary goal is to creating more Approvers in the community and to encourage existing Approvers to provide more detailed PR review.
+A secondary goal is to create more Approvers in the community and to encourage existing Approvers to provide more detailed PR review.

 ## Motivation and Rationale